lonejack/zfkc/README.md

 # Welcome to ZFKC project
-This project regards a php connector written in zend framework style for [KcFinder](http://kcfinder.sunhater.com// "KCFinder").
+This project regards a php connector written in zend framework for [KcFinder](http://kcfinder.sunhater.com// "KCFinder") module.
-The original project (server side) was designed in a manner that was not possible to manage privileges at user level.
-This connector instead makes this possible and is integrated on ZF infrastructure.
+The original code (server side) enlcosed in the origina package isn't designed in a manner that makes difficult to manage privileges at user level.
+This connector makes this possible and is integrated on ZF infrastructure.

 This project reflects the [demo site](http://zfkc.ovum.it/ "jump to zfkc.ovum.it").
 The connector can be seen in these files: